hotpacket/HackThisAI/challenge/medium_stonks/README.md

 ## Scenario
 You're trying to bootstrap your startup by stealing a popular stock API.
 If you give it three features (`{"oc":1, 'hl':2, 'vol':3}`), it tells you whether you should buy (`1`) or sell (`-1`).
 Can you build something similar?

+# Note: the scoring API has been modified

+It now accepts zipped AutoGluOn models instead of dill serialized models.

+Call it like this from your jupyter notebook: import shutil shutil.make_archive('model', 'zip', 'AutogluonModels/ag-20240214_151557') with open("model.zip", "rb") as f:
+    r = requests.post("http://localhost:5000/check", files={"data_file": f})
+    print(r.text)

 The features are Daily `Open - Close` (oc), `High - Low` (hl), and `Volume` (vol).
 You can export `csv` files from Yahoo Finance that have historical `Open, Close, High, Low, and Volume` data.

 ## Objective